-You can plug in a microphone using the 4-pin Headset in jack on the front of the HD PVR Pro 60.
+You can plug in a microphone using the 4-pin Headset port jack on the front of the HD PVR Pro 60.
 When you do this, the internal audio mixer inside the HD PVR Pro 60 will mix HDMI audio with your microphone audio, and you can use the audio mixer in Hauppauge Capture to adjust the relative volume of the HDMI and microphone audio.

 If you have a 4-pin headset with microphone, simply plug this into the Headset port on front of the HD PVR Pro 60.

-If you have a microphone with a two or three pin jack, you need to plug a 4-pin to 2-pin audio adapter ( the pink/green audio adapter ) into the Headset in jack on the front of the HD PVR Pro 60, and then plug your microphone into the pink connector.
+If you have a microphone with a two or three pin jack, you need to plug a 4-pin to 2-pin audio adapter ( the pink/green audio adapter ) into the Headset port jack on the front of the HD PVR Pro 60, and then plug your microphone into the pink connector.

 If you are conferencing with Zoom or Skype and want to turn off the HDMI audio (which normally comes from your camera's built-in microphone), do this: